Hour of Codeteaching hour of code

 - Before: “I don’t know what programming is.
 Doesn’t it involve a lot of ones and zeroes and math?
 So no, I’m not interested.”

-- After: “Now I know what code looks like, and I even know how to make my own simple program, and where to go if I want to learn more!”
+- After: “Now I know how to write code, and I’ve even created my first program!
+Most importantly, I know where to go if I want to learn more!”

 Computer Science Education Week